Items to Read for Carefully in Testing Agency or College Documentation Requirements

 Sometimes the requirements may state that the documentation has to contain some other element that students’ testing report does not (this mostly applies to learning disability or Attention Deficit/Hyperactivity Disorder documentation).
 Before you do anything, call and ask some questions.
 You may find that the testing agency or college will actually show more flexibility on these points than you may anticipate.

 If you have any questions about what is contained in an agency’s or college’s requirements, call to ask questions before your student applies for accomodations.
-For more about applying for accommodations, see Chapter 5 of Elizabeth’s book.
+For more about applying for accommodations, see Elizabeth’s book.